Nina Somerset>

 S. John, Hinton Martell, nr.
 Wimborne Minster, Dorset

-The following pictures are of the Stations of the Cross at S. Stephen, Bounemouth and were kindly taken and supplied by Henry Frier.
+The following pictures are of the Stations of the Cross at S. Stephen, Bournemouth and were kindly taken and supplied by Henry Frier.

 4th Station of the Cross - Jesus meets his mother